Employer Tax Credits, Part 2

 Example #1

 ABC Company started a plan in 2023 and incurred $4,200 in plan start-up costs during the year.
-ABC Company has 40 employees, and 36 are non-highly compensated employees, or non-HCEs.
+ABC Company has 40 employees who received at least $5,000 in compensation from ABC Company in 2022, and 36 are non-highly compensated employees(non-HCEs).
 Because ABC Company has more than 20 employees, the potential credit (on the right side of the chart) is $250 for each of the first 20 employees.
 Under the new law, the credit is the lesser of ABC Company’s start-up costs ($4,200) or $5,000.
 Because the actual start-up costs are less than $5,000, the credit amount is $4,200.

 Employer Contribution Credit